 - Content issues

 - Ex: we don’t talk about dogs enough

 - Ex: the site doesn’t work on my phone

 - Strategic business objective issues

 - Ex: we don’t mention a new, profitable service

-Typically, the design issues are the main reason for a website redesign.
+Typically, the design issues are the main reason for starting a website redesign.
 But the content, technical and strategic reasons for doing a website redesign can’t be overlooked.
-The next sections will help you think beyond design and address other issues with your existing site.
+The following sections will help you think beyond design and address other issues with your existing site.